mhattingpete/mhattingpete.github.io/README.md

 ## Deployment

 This site is configured to deploy automatically to GitHub Pages using GitHub Actions.
-Every push to the `master` branch triggers a new deployment.
+Every push to the `main` branch triggers a new deployment.

 ### Manual Deployment